 Why do life insurance companies care if I’ve been prescribed Enbrel?

-“Pretty serious” we mean that most (if not all) life insurance companies will typically view each of the four medical conditions which Enbrel is used to treat as “serious” enough to effect the outcome of one’s life insurance application and in some causes could be considered cause enough to actually deny one a life insurance policy all together!
+“Pretty serious” we mean that most (if not all) life insurance companies will typically view each of the four medical conditions which Enbrel is used to treat as “serious” enough to affect the outcome of one’s life insurance application and in some causes could be considered cause enough actually to deny one a life insurance policy all together!